The large number of photos causes a longer download time. Please be patient.

 Hunt 8 December 10 - 14

-John R.Newsome, Effingham, IL, our all-time best-ever, most faithful client, hosted family, friends and employees on this hunt.
+John R.Newsome, Effingham, IL, our all-time best-ever, most faithful client, played host to family, friends and employees on this hunt.
 Unfortunately, illness kept John from coming.
 But his son, John A. (Johnny) and grandson John IV (Quatro) took over and did a most credible job.

 At our traditional kickoff meeting and orientation, we tell hunters to be prepared on that very first afternoon to put a bullet into a buck that "melts their butter."
 Some are hesitant, not wanting their buck hunt to conclude so soon.
 But all hunts do not have a story-book ending where, during the last ten minutes of his final day, a hunter collects the largest buck he has seen.
 Indeed, already a couple of times this year, the largest buck of the hunt was taken the first afternoon.
 And we remember years where the largest of the season came on the first afternoon of a hunt.